p2pu/tech/README.md

 # Technology at P2PU

-This document is intended as an overview for anyone interested in using or contributing to the software tools we develop and host at P2PU.
-Detailed documentation for each project reside in its GitHub respository.
+This document provides an overview for anyone interested in using or contributing to the software tools we develop and host at P2PU.
+Detailed documentation for each project resides in its GitHub respository.

 At the end of the document, there are links to some meta-level documentation.